minprog/progbg2/intro/index.md

         return factorial(n-1)*n  # function calling itself
     factorial(4)

-A recursive function is a function that is calling itself like factorial(n) does instead of using a loop.
+A recursive function is a function that is calling itself instead of using a loop.
 A function calling itself will keep calling itself until the program crashes with an error unless there is a stop condition, also called 'base case'.
 The stop condition here is "n==1" because the factorial of 1 is 1 and we don't need to continue further.

 ## Assignment: multiply